 When your team gets in the barrel, I can answer the perplexing question: "Who are you going to get?"

 Owners, coaches, and fans everywhere need to see what I have put together.
-My book "The Perfect Pro Football Coach" is must reading for everyone who cares about his team.
+My two books "The Perfect Pro Football Coach" and "Tackling the Perfect Pro Football Coach" are must reading for everyone who cares about his team.
 It is available at Amazon and most E book Sellers everywhere.

 The Perfect Pro Football Coach